1,000+ Opportunities

 If you have any questions about this process, please feel free to co ntact Kristin Sommers at 302-250-4966 any time Monday through Friday between 9am and 5pm EST or send an email to info@welfarefoundationde. org

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations located in or benefiting the state of Delaware and southern Chester County, Pennsylvania.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations located in or benefiting the state of Delaware and southern Chester County, Pennsylvania.
 As of 2025, a pre-application meeting with foundation staff is required prior to submitting an application to obtain an access code for the portal.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.